Lori in her car on a road trip

 Park Rangers in Death Valley National Park – where is can get as hot as 130F and the weather can change on a dime – have a really good suggestion about driving in those conditions: be prepared for anything.

-Even though most of us won’t be driving in Death Valley extremes, that doesn’t mean we can’t be prepared.
+And while most of us won’t be driving in Death Valley extremes very much, that doesn’t mean we can’t be better prepared for whatever comes our way.

 Mistakes on Road Trip Final Thoughts

-I’ve said it before and I’ll say it again – road trips are the best way to see the United States and the national parks.
-Even though as you can see, it does take some extra planning.
+I’ve said it before and I’ll say it again – road trips are the best way to see the United States and our national parks.
+Even though as you can see, it does take a bit of extra planning.
+However, don’t let these mistakes on a road trip dissuade you from taking the trip of a lifetime.

-But it’s so worth it and with proper preparation you can be well-equipped and ready to handle anything that comes up.
-Just knowing ahead of time about these mistakes on a road trip can ensure a smoother and stress free journey.
+Taking a road trip is so worth it and with proper preparation you can be well-equipped and ready to handle anything that comes you way.

 See you on the road!